Breast Cancer: Signs, Symptoms, Treatments

 - About 60,290 new cases of carcinoma in situ (CIS) will be diagnosed (CIS is non-invasive and is the earliest form of breast cancer).

-- At this time there are more than 2.8 million breast cancer survivors in the United States.
+- More than 2.8 million breast cancer survivors are in the United States.
 (This includes women still being treated and those who have completed treatment.)

 |21-Gene Assay - Are Oncologists Jumping the Gun?|

 Study uncovers discrepant decision making for use of 21-gene assay in women with cancer.

 New research finds many women choosing to remove a healthy breast are at low risk for developing cancer in that breast.

 Publish Date: 2016-03-14 - Updated: 2020-11-05

 Information regarding mastectomy, a surgery to remove the breast, includes types and postoperative surgery care.

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.

 Disabled World provides general information only.
 The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Financial support is derived from advertisements or referral programs, where indicated.
 Any 3rd party offering or advertising does not constitute an endorsement.

 • Cite This Page (APA): Disabled World.
 (2023, January 28).
 Breast Cancer: Signs, Symptoms, Treatments.
 Disabled World.
 Retrieved June 2, 2023 from www.disabled-world.com/health/cancer/breast/